smaremanda/add-in-docs/outlook/read/get-attachments-of-an-outlook-item.md

 ### Get the attachments from the Exchange server
 <a name="bk_GetAttachments"> </a>

-Your remote service can use either the [GetAttachments](http://msdn.microsoft.com/en-us/library/office/dn600509%28v=exchg.80%29.aspx) EWS Managed API method or the[GetAttachment](http://msdn.microsoft.com/library/24d10a15-b942-415e-9024-a6375708f326%28Office.15%29.aspx) EWS operation to retrieve attachments from the server.
+Your remote service can use either the [GetAttachments](http://msdn.microsoft.com/en-us/library/office/dn600509%28v=exchg.80%29.aspx) EWS Managed API method or the [GetAttachment](http://msdn.microsoft.com/library/24d10a15-b942-415e-9024-a6375708f326%28Office.15%29.aspx) EWS operation to retrieve attachments from the server.
 The service application needs two objects to deserialize the JSON string into .NET Framework objects that can be used on the server.
 The following code shows the definitions of the deserialization objects.

 ```C#